datastaxdevs/workshop-introduction-to-nosql/README.md

 To get the verified badge, you have to complete the following steps:

 1. Complete the practice steps of this workshop as explained below, steps I-IV are mandatory, step V is optional.
-Take a screenshot of the last completed step from either step IV or V. _NOTE: When taking screenshots ensure NOT to copy your Astra DB key!_
+Take a screenshot of the last completed step for  steps II, III and IV. _NOTE: When taking screenshots ensure NOT to copy your Astra DB key!_
 2. Complete [try-it-out scenario](https://www.datastax.com/try-it-out) and make a screenshot of the "scenario completed" screen
-3. Submit the practice [here](https://dtsx.io/nosql-ws-hw) attaching the screenshots.
+3. Submit the practice [here](https://dtsx.io/nosql-ws-hw), answering test questions and attaching the screenshots.

 ## Practice